Seeds of Clarity

 When My Mind Changes Shape

-It’s exhausting trying to figure out who you are when your own mind keeps changing.
+It’s exhausting trying to figure out who you are

 Some days I feel sure and full of direction.

 The next day, everything shifts.
-My feelings, focus, and dreams.

 ADHD makes it hard to hold on to one version of myself.

-The moment I start to understand who I am, something inside me moves again.
+The moment I begin to understand who I am,

-It’s confusing, wanting everything, yet never knowing what truly feels right.
+yet never knowing what truly feels right.

 When I Finally Understood

-I thought that once my thoughts started to take shape, things would become clearer.
+I thought that once my thoughts started to take shape,

 Instead, I found more questions.

-I’ve always felt things deeply.
-Joy that almost explodes out of me, and sadness that feels endless.
+Joy that almost explodes out of me,

-When I’m passionate, I throw myself into everything until I forget to breathe, and then I burn out.
+When I’m passionate, I throw myself into everything until I forget to breathe,

 For so long, I thought I was too much.

-Too emotional, too inconsistent, too sensitive.
+Too sensitive.

 But that question, What do you really want?, made me look closer.

-And I realised something important.
+And I realised something important:

 Most of what I’ve been fighting isn’t just me.